declarativesystems/r_profile/REFERENCE.md

 ### r_profile::linux::umask

-R_profile::Linux::Umask

-Set the umask for each of the requested files.
+Set the umask inside each of the requested files.
 The files must already exist in order to add a line to them. r_profile::file can be used to do this if required.

 * **See also**